David Filo: Early life and education

 Filo was born in Wisconsin and was raised in Moss Bluff, Louisiana.
 He earned a B.S. degree in computer engineering at Tulane University (through the Dean's Honor Scholarship) and an M.S. degree in electrical engineering in 1990 at Stanford University.

 Career

 In February 1994, he co-created with Jerry Yang an Internet website called "Jerry and David's Guide to the World Wide Web", consisting of a directory of other websites.
-It was renamed "Yahoo!" (an exclamation).
+It was renamed "Yahoo!" – a common exclamation.

 Yahoo! became very popular, and Filo and Yang realized the business potential and co-founded Yahoo!
 Inc.

 Yahoo! started off as a web portal with a web directory providing an extensive range of products and services for various online activities.
 Yahoo was one of the pioneers of the early Internet era in the 1990s.
 It is still one of the leading internet brands and, due to partnerships with telecommunications firms, is one of the most visited websites on the internet.